Extrapleural Pneumonectomy (EPP)

 Extrapleural pneumonectomy (EPP) is a standard surgery for pleural mesothelioma patients.
-During EPP, surgeons remove the affected lung and surrounding diseased tissues and partial organs.
-EPP can extend patient survival, prevent recurrence and improve quality of life.
-Eligible veterans can undergo EPP surgery at private cancer centers and select VA hospitals.
+During EPP, surgeons remove the affected lung, surrounding diseased tissues, and partial organs.
+EPP can extend patients' survival rates, prevent cancer recurrence, and improve their quality of life.

 Understanding the Extrapleural Pneumonectomy

-Extrapleural pneumonectomy (EPP) is a thoracic surgery performed to treat pleural mesothelioma, a rare cancer that affects the lining of the lungs (pleura).
-EPP is considered a radical surgery but is one of the most effective ways to extend the life expectancy of patients with pleural mesothelioma.
+Extrapleural pneumonectomy (EPP) is a thoracic surgery performed to treat pleural mesothelioma — a rare cancer that affects the lining of the lungs (pleura).
+EPP is considered a radical surgery, but it is one of the most effective ways to extend the life expectancy of patients with pleural mesothelioma.

-The EPP was developed by the late Dr. David Sugarbaker, who modified existing lung-removal techniques so they would be more effective for mesothelioma patients.
+The late Dr. David Sugarbaker developed the EPP procedure, modifying existing lung-removal techniques to make them more effective for mesothelioma patients.
 Dr. Sugarbaker was one of the first surgeons to make a significant breakthrough in mesothelioma treatment, and his EPP surgery remains a standard in the treatment of malignant pleural mesothelioma.

-Unlike the pleural mesothelioma surgery pleurectomy with decortication, the EPP procedure involves removing the diseased lung.
-In some cases, the pleural lining of the other lung, pericardium (lining of the heart), and part of the diaphragm may be removed as well.
-Numerous studies have proven the treatment option extends overall survival time.
+Unlike the pleural mesothelioma surgery pleurectomy with decortication (P/D), the EPP procedure involves removing the diseased lung.
+In some cases, the pleural lining of the other lung, pericardium (lining of the heart), and part of the diaphragm may also be removed.
+Numerous studies have proven that the treatment option extends overall survival time.

-In some cases, late-stage mesothelioma patients may be able to receive an EPP as well.
-It’s ultimately up to the doctor to determine whether any given individual has the overall health needed to undergo this surgical treatment.
+In some cases, late-stage mesothelioma patients may be able to undergo an EPP.
+Doctors determine whether individuals have the overall health required for this surgical treatment.

-Patients can receive EPP surgery from specialized mesothelioma doctors at cancer centers across the country.
+Patients can receive EPP surgery from specialized mesothelioma doctors at cancer centers nationwide.

 EPP Eligibility